Overview of GroupMap

 Ideas – Provides a list of ideas.
 Clicking on an idea shows further detail about the idea such as any comments, votes, or ratings.

 Your report – Provides a summary of an individual’s activity in the map.

 Step reports (brainstorm, voting etc) – Provides more details and breakdown of activity by people in that step.

 All maps that you create or have joined will be kept in your map library.
 You can start typing in the search field to find maps.

-Save as template – Allows you to save a template version of the map based on the customizations you have created a separate map category.
+Save as template – Allows you to save a template version of the map based on the customizations you have created as a separate map category.
 This is good for regular use.